MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wificxintf/nc-dot11wificxintf-miniport_wdi_tal_txrx_stop.md

 ms.date: 04/30/2021
 ms.topic: language-reference
 targetos: Windows
-description: This function is reserved for system use and should not be called in your code. req.assembly: req.construct-type: function req.ddi-compliance:
+description: "Microsoft reserves the MINIPORT_WDI_TAL_TXRX_STOP callback function for internal use only.
+Don't use this callback function in your code." req.assembly: req.construct-type: function req.ddi-compliance: